 In modern times, however, the parade has become much smaller in scale in order to avoid interfering with traffic and regular business.
 Many of the roads along the route get only partly closed, with busy traffic running alongside the festival parade.
 The procession consists of only some modest sized floats and about 500 people, who are dressed in colorful costumes.
 The most important part of the parade are three portable shrines (mikoshi), in which the kami (Shinto gods) are carried around the city.

 At Hie Shrine, where the parade begins in the morning, visitors can find a large straw ring standing in the middle of the shrine grounds.
 Walking through the ring is an act of purification in which visitors can take part.
 The parade gradually winds its way around the area, passing by the Yotsuya train station and Yasukuni Shrine.
-At around noon the parade arrives at the Tokyo Imperial Palace and stops for about half an hour while the mikoshi are involved in religious ceremonies.
+Before noon the parade arrives at the Tokyo Imperial Palace and stops for about half an hour while the mikoshi are involved in religious ceremonies.
 The chief priest enters the palace to offer prayers to the emperor and imperial family, which is a rare honor afforded to the festival.

 After a thirty minute pause, the parade continues past Tokyo Station before another pause of an hour is made at the small Nihonbashi Hie Shrine, where members of the procession are able to take a rest.
 Because the shrine is small, only a portion of the parade can enter, while the remaining people and floats head to a nearby park.
-After the parade resumes, it passes near Nihonbashi Bridge, through the center of Ginza, past Shinbashi Station and ends at 17:00 back at Hie Shrine.
+After the parade resumes, it passes near Nihonbashi Bridge, through the center of Ginza, past Shinbashi Station and ends at Hie Shrine.